heliaxdev/namada-monitoring/src/metrics/README.md

 Measures the number of inner transactions within a batch.
 Provides insights into how transactions are grouped and processed.
 Uses predefined buckets (1, 2, 4, 8, ..., 256)

 #### Usage and Interpretation
-TODO!
-No idea what should be normal here ???
-•	A skewed distribution in transaction_batch_size may suggest inefficient batch processing. ?
+•	A skewed distribution in transaction_batch_size may suggest inefficient batch processing.

 ### Example
 ```